All You Need to Know About Marriage Documentation

 If you are wanting to create a new last name, hyphenate your names, or change one of your middle names, you will have to get a court-ordered name change.
 This means that you have to fill out a Petition and Order form (here for King County) and pay the fee, get the order approved by the judge, purchase certified copies, and then get the County Auditor to record the Order.
 This can take up to two and a half months to process.

-So those are the main asks we get!
+Those are the main asks we get!
 Let us know if you have further questions or if you are wondering about specific instances.
 We would be more than happy to help. :)

 — Kelleen, Tapestry Blogger + Kate, Tapestry Creative Director